- About Us

 Global Peace Index

 The Global Peace Index (GPI) is the world’s leading measure of national peacefulness.
-Now in its sixth year, it ranks 158 nations according to their ‘absence of violence’.
+Now in its eighth year, it ranks 162 nations according to their ‘absence of violence’.

 The data is sourced from a wide range of respected sources, including the International Institute of Strategic Studies, The World Bank, various UN Agencies, peace institutes and the EIU.
 The index has been tested against a range of potential “drivers” or determinants of peace—including levels of democracy and transparency, education and national wellbeing.